Hardware

 PCB manufacturers that welcome hobbyists have optimized their basic services for production in multiples of five.
 You won’t be able to order only one board.

-There’s a ton of options you can change if you like.
+There are a ton of options you can change if you like.
 The defaults will get you a classic green and white board with lead (Pb) HASL.
 Consider getting the lead-free HASL upgrade if the other four boards will be kicking around a drawer for the next 20 years.

 Step 3.
 Order Assembly